 The Frame Destination website includes an excellent page that describes the pros and cons of using acrylic and glass for short-term and longer-term print protection.

 When preparing images for framing, use archival-grade mat boards and adhesives.
 If you apply a water-based adhesive (such as starch pastes for hinging) to the back of printed areas in a dye inkjet print, the moisture can migrate and cause the colorants to bleed.
 It’s also important to use of pressure-sensitive adhesives to the front surface of an inkjet print.

 Storage Boxes and Portfolios

-The standard specifies that enclosures be acid-free, be lignin-free, and not include rubber adhesives or chlorinated, plasticized or cellulosic plastics.
+The ISO standard specifies that enclosures be acid-free, lignin-free, and no include rubber adhesives or chlorinated, plasticized, or cellulosic plastics.
 The enclosure should also contain 2% alkaline reserve to buffer the paper against acids in the environment in the environment.

-According to the Image Permanence Institute, the ISO Standard 18902 isn’t totally satisfactory for inkjet prints: “It is more difficult to select safe enclosures for inkjet because of the diversity of ink and paper formulations used as well as their individual chemical and physical responses to enclosure materials.”
+According to the Image Permanence Institute, the ISO Standard 18902 isn’t totally satisfactory for inkjet prints: “It’s more difficult to select safe enclosures for inkjet because of the diversity of ink and paper formulations used as well as their individual chemical and physical responses to enclosure materials.”
 Some inkjet prints might be subject to adhesive-induced yellowing, bleed, and abrasion.

 Do not store inkjet photo and art prints in vinyl plastic sleeves.
 Only smooth, polyester sheeting is safe for contact with the surface of the print.
 Archival Methods specializes in products for storing photos, including archival boxes, sleeves, portfolios.